 This story demonstrates the limitations of using core values as a culture-building strategy.
 It's also a testament to the dangers of permitting abusive or exclusionary behaviour early on.
 Once habits are established, it's difficult for leaders to repair them.

-Most importantly, Uber's crisis illustrates what truly determines company culture—it's not core values; neither is it the success of a company—it's people's actions.
+Uber's crisis illustrates what defines company culture — it's not core values; neither is it the success of a company — it's how people treat each other.

 What you should do instead